 #3 You’ll need to clean the housing by rinsing off the majority of the dirt first.
 Then, using a low-abrasive sponge or cloth, wash the housing with dish soap and warm water before thoroughly rinsing it.
 Fill the housing 1/3 full with water.
 Add about a tablespoon of bleach and clean the inner surface gently to sterilize it.
 Rinse multiple times and thoroughly.
 Remove the filthy old filter and dispose of it.

 #4 Lubricate the O-ring completely with clean silicone oil.
 Make sure to cover both the interior and exterior surfaces.
 Replace the O-ring in its groove.
-If the o-ring is not properly seated, the housing seal will leak, water pressure will deteriorate, and your water supply will become vulnerable to bacteria.
+If the o-ring is not properly seated, the housing seal will leak, water pressure will deteriorate, and your water supply lines will become vulnerable to bacteria.

 #5 Replace the filter now.
 When you look into the housing, you’ll notice a standpipe in the middle bottom.